 The wagon probably first came into use in the valley of the Conestoga River.
 The first recorded use of the name dates back to December 31, 1717, when James Logan, William Penn’s former secretary, carefully recorded in his account book that he bought a “Conestogoe Waggon” from James Hendricks.
 Logan needed the special wagon to bring loads of furs from his trading post on the Lancaster frontier to the city and to carry a wide variety of goods back to “Conestogoe.”

-The wagons were made throughout Lancaster County, and later in adjacent counties.
+Conestoga wagons were made throughout Lancaster County, and later in adjacent counties.
 The century 1740-1840 marked the peak time for the rolling of these massive wagons, first mainly between Lancaster County and Philadelphia, then on to Pittsburgh, and then eventually to the Pacific.
+In 1749, historians estimate that 7,000 of these wagons were in use.
+At their peak, 10,000 were traveling the dusty or muddy roads (depending on the weather).
+Many were owned by individual farmers, some by freight companies in latter years.
 The wagon’s design was later adapted for the longer journeys, but the Conestoga was the daddy of them all.